sc-ventures/cloudbreak-documentation/docs/common/create-adv-2.md

 | Repo Url | Provide a URL to the Ambari version repo that you would like to use. | http://public-repo-1.hortonworks.com/ambari/centos6/2.x/updates/2.6.1.3 |
 | Repo Gpg Key Url | Provide a URL to the repo GPG key.
 Each stable RPM package that is published by CentOS Project is signed with a GPG signature.
 By default, yum and the graphical update tools will verify these signatures and refuse to install any packages that are not signed, or have an incorrect signature. | http://public-repo-1.hortonworks.com/ambari/centos6/RPM-GPG-KEY/RPM-GPG-KEY-Jenkins |

-**HDP Repository Specification**
+**HDP or HDF Repository Specification**

-If you would like to use a custom HDP version, provide the following information:
+If you would like to use a custom HDP or HDF version, provide the following information:

 | Parameter | Description | Example |
 |---|---|--|